SeraphRoy/SeraphRoy.github.io/_posts/2017-10-09-Remote-Shell-Session-Setup.md

 Inspired by [My Remote Shell Session Setup](https://blog.filippo.io/my-remote-shell-session-setup/)

-My work requires me to connect to _a few_ hosts via ssh.
+My work requires connecting to _a few_ different hosts via ssh.
 Similar to [My Remote Shell Session Setup](https://blog.filippo.io/my-remote-shell-session-setup/) while still a little different, my personal requirements are as follows:

 1. I want one tab of the terminal I'm using to be connected to one remote host
 2. I want the shell to survive unaffected with no context loss the following events